tbmobb813/KidMap/README.md

 - Personalized Avatars: Kids can customize their own transit companion character
 - Route Visualization: Animated, colorful route previews showing the journey step-by-step
 - Celebration Animations: Fun animations when reaching destinations or earning achievements

+## Tab Navigation

+KidMap uses Expo Router’s tab layout for intuitive navigation.
+The main screens—Home, Map, Transit, Achievements, and Settings—are organized in the `(tabs)` folder, following Expo’s recommended conventions for layout groups.

+## Accessibility

+All interactive components are designed for accessibility:
+- Buttons and cards use `accessibilityRole`, `accessibilityLabel`, and `accessibilityHint`.
+- Touch targets meet the recommended minimum size (48x48).
+- A development utility audits touch target sizes and accessibility props.

+## Testing

+KidMap includes behavior-driven tests for:
+- Route caching and query metrics
+- Accessibility labels and touch targets
+- Error boundaries and defensive rendering
+- Performance marks and cache hit/miss tracking

+See `ARCHITECTURE.md` for more details on testing strategy and coverage.